PJ Annand

 2014 – 2018

-- Principal Investigator on scholarship funded study into pornography consumer ethics+sex work
+- Principal Investigator on scholarship funded study into pornography consumer ethics+political economy of sex work

 Youth Programme Manager (PAR)